decentraland/old-documentation/_posts/sdk-reference/2018-01-07-blockchain-operations.md

     }
 ```

-The example above first requires the user to accept a transaction, if the user accepts it, then the function will wait until the transaction is effectively mined by a miner in the Ethereum network.
-Once that happens the isDoorClosed variable in the scene state is changed.
+The example above first requires the user to accept a transaction, if the user accepts it, then `requirePayment` returns a hash that can be used to track the transaction and see if it's been mined.
+Once the transaction is mined and accepted as part of the blockchain, the `isDoorClosed` variable in the scene state is changed.

 ## Signing messages

 // There could be a case where you want to add another layer of protection.
 If your script wants to communicate with an external service or API, you can let the user sign the information he is being requested to send.

-You can use a user's public key to sign a message in a secure way that is registered in the block chain.
-This can be used, for example, for users to vote or leave proof that they were at a certain place or did a certain thing.
+A user can sign a message using their Ethereum public key.
+This signature is a secure way to give consent or to register an accomplishment or action that is registered with the block chain.
+The signing of a message doesn't imply paying any gas fees on the Ethereum network.

-Messages that can be signed need to be follow a specific format text to match safety validations.
+Messages that can be signed need to be follow a specific format to match safety requirements.
 They must include the “Decentraland signed header” at the top, this prevents the possibility of any mismanagement of the user’s wallet.

 Signable messages should follow this format: